TopoToolbox/pytopotoolbox/README.md

 ### Generate distribution archives

 Generates a .whl and .tar.gz which then can be used to install package with pip.
-These Files can be distributet with PyPi or downloaded directly.
+These Files can be distributed with PyPi or downloaded directly.

 ```bash
 cd path/to/pytopotoolbox